acm-uic/sigwebdev-authenticated-todo/README.md

-# Sig-WebDev Authenticated Todo App
+# Sig-WebDev Authenticated Todo App :white_check_mark:
 Authenticated ToDo Web application written in Typescript, React, and NodeJS/Express

 # How To get started
-1. clone repo :white_check_mark:
+1. clone repo

-2. run (in base directory of repo): :white_check_mark:
+2. run (in base directory of repo):
 ```
 npm install
 ```

-3. run (in /client directory of repo): :white_check_mark:
+3. run (in /client directory of repo):
 ```
 npm install
 ```

-4. run (in /server directory of repo): :white_check_mark:
+4. run (in /server directory of repo):
 ```
 npm install
 ```

 5. run:
 ```
 npm run start-all
 ```
-in base directory of repo and the application will startup :white_check_mark:
+in base directory of repo and the application will startup